-The project site is within the Eastern Neighborhoods Area Plan.
-The Eastern Neighborhoods Area Plans cover the Mission, Western SoMa, East South of Market (SoMa), Showplace Square/Potrero Hill, and Central Waterfront neighborhoods.
-The proposed project site is in the Western SoMa Community Plan area of the Eastern Neighborhood Area Plan.
+The project site is within the Eastern Neighborhoods Area Plans.
+The Eastern Neighborhoods Area Plans cover the Mission, East South of Market (SoMa), Showplace Square/Potrero Hill, and Central Waterfront neighborhoods.
+The proposed project site is in the Mission plan area of the Eastern Neighborhoods.
 On August 7, 2008, the Planning Commission certified the Eastern Neighborhoods Programmatic Final Environmental Impact Report (Eastern Neighborhoods PEIR).
-1,2 the Eastern Neighborhoods Area Plans and its associated rezoning became effective December 19, 2008.
-The proposed project appears to be consistent with the development density of the eastern neighborhoods area plans.
-A final determination of consistency with the development density in the eastern neighborhoods area plans would be made during the environmental review process.
+The Eastern Neighborhoods Area Plans and its associated rezoning became effective December 19, 2008.
+The proposed project appears to be consistent with the development density of the Eastern Neighborhoods Area Plans.
+A final determination of consistency with the development density in the Eastern Neighborhoods Area Plans would be made during the environmental review process.